 “Now,” Aleksei said, “since you placed them in that small, cramped darkness, I’m going to put you in a dark place, one that you can never escape.”

 The man’s breath hitched as a sob escaped his throat.
 He could only watch as the tip of the knife pointed down at his eye.

 A dark smile spread across the Aleksei’s face.
 He was about to lower the knife when he saw the man’s eyes, or more specifically, what he could see in them.
 He could see his own face, a horrible, evil expression spread over it, like a mask.

 He gasped in horror and scooted away.
 He sat back, dropping the knife next to him as he held his face in his hands.
 He sobbed in terror as he remembered what he saw, that foreign expression leering back at him.
 He beheld his reflection in the knife, focusing on his eyes, as if trying to see into his soul, and find where that terrible face had come from.

-He felt like a monster, worse yet, all these people saw him as one.
-In his heart he had called them beasts, but now he questioned if he was any better.
+He felt like a monster.
 After calming himself he stood up.
 He sighed and moved back towards the crate.
 He nudged the captains arm with his foot, but the man didn’t respond, passed out from relief, or too scared to move.

 Aleksei rested his hand against the crate wall and sighed.
 He put on a weak smile and came around the corner, opening the door.